P-bibs/recipes/pizza_sauce.md

 | ground black pepper       | 1/4 tsp           |              |                                                                  |
 | crushed red pepper flakes | 1/2 tbsp          |              |                                                                  |

-Process all ingredients in food processor until smooth, about 30 seconds.
+Process all ingredients in food processor until smooth, about 10 seconds.
 Refrigerate until ready to use.

+Notes:
+* If you add the ingredients bottom to top, you'll have to wash fewer measuring spoons :)
+* In a pinch, you could probably get away with just tomatoes, olive oil, and salt.